 - You are a member of a partnership that carries on a trade or business.

-Both individuals and families with yearly salaries of up to 400% of the federal poverty level may be eligible for government assistance through a subsidy also known as a premium tax credit.
-This comes out to around $46,000 for an individual and about $95,000 for a family of four.
-If you qualify for a premium tax credit, then you may be eligible to pay a lower cost per month on coverage.
+Both individuals and families with annual incomes of up to 400% of the federal poverty level may be eligible for government assistance through a subsidy also known as a premium tax credit.
+If you qualify for a premium tax credit, then you may be eligible to pay a lower cost per month for coverage.
 The premium tax credit depends on household income and family size, and this assistance can be applied right away to your health insurance premiums.

-On March 31, 2014, open enrollment in the Health Insurance Marketplace ended.
-But you can still use the Marketplace if you are entitled to the special enrollment period.
-To qualify, you need to experience a major life event and complete the application process.
-This includes events like marriage, divorce, having a child, or moving.
-Or if a plan you bought outside of the Marketplace is terminated because your job status changed or for any other reason, you may also qualify for special enrollment period.
+Open enrollment in the Health Insurance Marketplace for 2016 health insurance ended on January 31 2016, but you can still purchase in the Marketplace if you are entitled to the special enrollment period.
+To qualify, you need to experience a qualifying life event and complete the application process.
+This includes events like marriage, divorce, having a child, or moving to a new state.
+Or, if a plan you bought outside of the Marketplace is terminated because your job status changed or for any other reason, you may also qualify for special enrollment period.

-- Check if you qualify for Medicaid or the Children’s Health Insurance Program (CHIP).
+Do I qualify for Medicaid or the Children’s Health Insurance Program (CHIP)?

-You can enroll in these services at any time of year, and register right away if you are eligible.
+You can enroll in these services at any time of year, and register right away if you are eligible at the minimum income level of 133% of the federal poverty level.
 These services are often free or lower-cost options.

-In some instances, individuals may be exempt under the Affordable Care Act.
-Check to find out if you fall under this category because you might be able to bypass the tax penalty associated with not purchasing health insurance by the March 31, 2014 deadline.
+In some instances, individuals may be exempt under the ACA.
+Check healthcare.gov or irs.gov to find out if you may fall under this category because you might be able to bypass the tax penalty associated with not purchasing health insurance.

 As with all tax laws, TurboTax is up to date and has you covered.
-If you have more questions about the Affordable Care Act, TurboTax Health is here to help you understand how the new health care reform law impacts you and your taxes.
+If you have more questions about the ACA, TurboTax is here to help you understand how the law could impact you and your taxes.